openturns/build-wheels/README.rst

 Note:

-The version string must be updated in .travis.yml, appveyor.yml and METADATA files.
+The version string must be updated in .travis.yml and appveyor.yml